The Individual Voluntary Arrangement (IVA) was introduced to provide an alternative to bankruptcy.

 #2).
 Telephone calls and payment demands stopped

-Once the IVA is agreed, your creditors by law are no longer allowed to demand payments from you either by telephone or letter.
+Once the IVA is agreed upon, your creditors by law are no longer allowed to demand payments from you either by telephone or letter.

 #3).
 Interest and late payment charges frozen